 The ACL is the anterior cruciate ligament.
 It is one of four major ligaments within our knee.
 The ACL is clearly the most commonly injured of the 4 major ligaments.
 Most people who tear their ACL have sustained a twisting or pivoting injury.
 The most common sports leading to an ACL tear include soccer, football, basketball and skiing.

 If you have an ACL tear, you will likely find that you have instability or giving way with certain sports and activities.
 If you have an ACL deficient knee and you have instability then you are likely considering an ACL reconstruction.
 For those of you considering ACL surgery, but you’re not quite sure if you need it, you will find this post helpful.

 4 Tips to Prepare You For ACL Surgery:

 - The technique for performing an ACL reconstruction has evolved significantly.
 Over the last few years nearly all high volume ACL surgeons have gone to an “anatomic” approach.
 That means that during ACL surgery we put the new ligament in exactly the same position your native ligament was.
 Believe it or not, that’s not how we were originally trained how to do it.
 The older technique was easier… which is likely the reason why some surgeons still use it.
 Take Home Message: An “anatomic” reconstruction has become the gold standard.
 It is a more technically challenging procedure, so be sure to review with your surgeon what technique they plan on using.

 - Volume matters !
 An ACL surgery is a technically challenging procedure.
 ACL surgery should be performed by those of us who are experienced ACL surgeons.
-Take Home Message: Be sure to find a surgeon that performs a fair number of ACL reconstructions each month… not a few each year.
+The complication rate of a low volume ACL surgeon is significantly higher than an experienced ACL surgeon.
+Take Home Message: Be sure to find an ACL surgeon that performs a fair number of ACL reconstructions each month… not a few each year.

 I hope these tips help with some of the larger issues at hand when considering ACL surgery.